 The directors are responsible for the other information.
-The other information included in the Group's financial report comprises the Director's Report and Corporate Information (but does not include the financial report and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and the Chairman's Report, Operations Review, Mineral Resources and Corporate Governance Statement, which are expected to be made available to us after that date.
+The other information comprises the information included in the Group's financial report for the year ended 31 December 2017, the Chairman's Report, the Director's Report, Operations Review, Mineral Resources, Corporate Governance Statement and Corporate Information (but does not include the financial report and our auditor's report thereon).
+Prior to the date of this auditor's report, the other information we obtained included the Director's Report and Corporate Information.
+We expect the remaining information to be made available to us after the date of this auditor's report, including the Chairman's Report, Operations Review, Mineral Resources and Corporate Governance Statement.